9 Effects of Low Testosterone & Proven Ways to Manage Them - Balance My Hormones TRT in the UK

 • Testicle inflammation

-• Cancer treatment (chemotherapy or radiotherapy)
+• Cancer treatment (chemotherapy or radiation therapy)

 • Usage of certain medication